Abstract Excision and $\ell^1$-Homology: Relation between abstract and classical excision

-To see this in detail, we would need more technicalities about limits in \oo-categories.
-Informally, though, the basic ideas are as follows: We have two pullback squares and a morphism~$\alpha\colon W\to U\times V$ induced by the universal property of the product as in the right part of this diagram
+For a precise treatment of the passage from pullback to fiber sequence, we would need more technicalities about limits in \oo\-categories.
+Informally, though, the basic ideas are as follows: We have two pullback squares and a morphism~$\alpha\colon W\to U\cross V$ induced by the universal property of the product as in the right part of this diagram:

-and then taking fibers (also a limit!) in the horizontal direction and using the fact that limits commute with limits\icite[Lem.~5.5.2.3]{b:HTT}, as is the case in 1-categories, we obtain that the left square is also a pullback.
+Taking fibers (also a limit!) in the horizontal direction and using the fact that limits commute with limits\icite[dual of Lem.~5.5.2.3]{b:HTT}, as is the case in 1-categories, we obtain that the left square is also a pullback.
 Hence, by definition of the loop functor, $\operatorname{fib}(\alpha)$ is (equivalent to) $\Omega X$.